satyajitnayk/nodejs-concepts/callback-function-use.md

+The call-back function is used to execute a function after a certain event has occurred.
 A callback function in JavaScript, and specifically in Node.js, is used to handle asynchronous operations and execute code after a task has been completed.

 ### Purpose of Callback Functions: